vtmattedi/fullstackAws/readme.md

 - See a global feed of all posts in real time.
 - Secure session with JWT tokens.
 - Logout from everywhere feature.
-- AWS integration, using AuroraMySQL RDS service.
+- ~~AWS integration, using MySQL RDS service.~~
+- Neon Postgress DB
 - Fully responsive website.
 (Check it out on your phone and on desktop).
 - Light/Dark Theme that persists per user per device.

 Check out the front-end project [Here](https://github.com/vtmattedi/fullstackAwsfront).